 The Company records revenue from processing and storage of specimens and pursuant to agreements with licensees.
 The Company recognizes revenue from processing fees upon completion of processing and recognizes storage fees ratably over the contractual storage period as well as other income from royalties paid by licensees related to long-term storage contracts which the Company has under license agreements.
 Contracted storage periods are annual, twenty-one years and lifetime.
 Deferred revenue on the accompanying consolidated balance sheets includes the portion of the annual storage fee, the twenty-one year storage fee and the life-time storage fee that is being recognized over the contractual storage period as well as royalties received from foreign licensees related to long-term storage contracts in which the Company has future obligations under the license agreement.
 The Company classifies deferred revenue as current if the Company expects to recognize the related revenue over the next 12 months.
 The Company also records revenue within processing and storage fees from shipping and handling billed to customers when earned.
 Shipping and handling costs that the Company incurs are expensed and included in cost of sales.

-There was no U.S. income tax expense for the three and nine months ended August 31, 2014 due to the utilization of net operating losses and foreign tax credit carryforwards, which were not previously benefited in the Company’s financial statements.
+There was no U.S. income tax expense for the three months ended February 28, 2015 and February 28, 2014 due to the utilization of net operating losses and foreign tax credit carryforwards, which were not previously benefited in the Company’s financial statements.

 The Company records foreign income taxes withheld from installment payments of non-refundable up-front license fees and royalty income earned on the processing and storage of cord blood stem cell specimens in geographic areas where the Company has license agreements.
-The Company recognized approximately $25,000 and $25,000 for the three months ended August 31, 2015 and 2014, respectively, of foreign income tax expense.
-The Company recognized approximately $76,000 and $98,000 for the nine months ended August 31, 2015 and 2014, respectively, of foreign income tax expense.
-Foreign income tax expense is included in income tax expense in the accompanying consolidated statements of comprehensive income.
+The Company recognized approximately $25,000 and $47,000 for the three months ended February 28, 2015 and February 28, 2014, respectively, of foreign income tax expense.
+Foreign income tax expense is included in income tax expense in the accompanying consolidated statements of operations.

 The Company recognizes the financial statement benefit of a tax position only after determining that the relevant tax authority would more likely than not sustain the position following an audit.
 For tax positions meeting the more-likely-than-not threshold, the amount recognized in the financial statements is the largest benefit that has a greater than 50 percent likelihood of being realized upon ultimate settlement with the relevant tax authority.
 Increases or decreases to the unrecognized tax benefits could result from management’s belief that a position can or cannot be sustained upon examination based on subsequent information or potential lapse of the applicable statute of limitation for certain tax positions.

 The Company recognizes interest and penalties related to uncertain tax positions in income tax expense.
-For the three and nine months ended August 31, 2015 and August 31, 2014, the Company had no provisions for interest or penalties related to uncertain tax positions.
+For the three months ended February 28, 2015 and February 28, 2014, the Company had no provisions for interest or penalties related to uncertain tax positions.

-As of August 31, 2015, the Company has three stock-based compensation plans, which are described in Note 4 to the unaudited consolidated financial statements.
+As of February 28, 2015, the Company has three stock-based compensation plans, which are described in Note 4 to the consolidated financial statements.
 The Company’s third stock-based employee compensation plan became effective December 1, 2011 as approved by the Board of Directors and approved by the stockholders at the 2012 Annual Meeting.
-The Company recognized approximately $60,000 and $48,000 for the three months ended August 31, 2015 and August 31, 2014, respectively, of stock option compensation expense.
-The Company recognized approximately $305,000 and $255,000 for the nine months ended August 31, 2015 and August 31, 2014, respectively, of stock compensation expense.
+The Company recognized approximately $191,000 and $152,000 for the three months ended February 28, 2015 and February 28, 2014, respectively, of stock-based compensation expense.

 The Company recognizes stock-based compensation based on the fair value of the related awards.
 Under the fair value recognition guidance of stock-based compensation accounting rules, stock-based compensation expense is estimated at the grant date based on the fair value of the award and is recognized as expense over the requisite service period of the award.
 The fair value of service-based vesting condition and performance-based vesting condition stock option awards is determined using the Black-Scholes valuation model.
 For stock option awards with only service-based vesting conditions and graded vesting features, the Company recognizes stock compensation expense based on the graded-vesting method.
 The Company recognizes compensation cost for awards with market-based vesting conditions on a graded-vesting basis over the derived service period calculated by the binomial valuation model.
 The use of these valuation models involve assumptions that are judgmental and highly sensitive in the determination of compensation expense and include the expected life of the option, stock price volatility, risk-free interest rate, dividend yield, exercise price, and forfeiture rate.
 Forfeitures are estimated at the time of valuation and reduce expense ratably over the vesting period.